asmichi/ChildProcess/BUILDING.md

 ## Environment

-- Windows 10
+- Windows 10 or 11
     - WSL2 required
 - PowerShell Core 7
-- Visual Studio 2019
+- Visual Studio 2019 (only if you are modifying the native implementation)
     - The Microsoft.VisualStudio.Workload.NativeDesktop workload required
+- Visual Studio 2022
-- Docker for Windows
+- Docker for Windows (only if you are modifying the native implementation)
 - (TBD)

 ## Writing and Testing code

 - `pwsh .\build\FetchNativeLib.ps1`
-- Open ChildProcess.sln with Visual Studio 2019.
+- Open ChildProcess.sln with Visual Studio 2022.

 In order to edit the native implementation:

-- Set up an Ubuntu host (18.04 recommended)
+- Set up an Ubuntu host (20.04 recommended)
     - Execute:
         ```
         apt-get install clang-10 lld-10 g++-arm-linux-gnueabihf g++-aarch64-linux-gnu make